KxSystems/docs/docs/interfaces/prom/exporter/event-handlers.md

 Metric updates are generally carried out inside event handlers.
 By overwriting these handlers, users can update metric values in response to various triggers ranging from HTTP requests to timer events.

-The functions outlined below can be modified to allow a user to monitor events outside those exposed in `exporter.q` and
+The functions outlined below can be modified to allow a user to monitor events outside those exposed in `exporter.q`

 ```txt
 Prometheus event handlers triggered on